Vipremigini/arcade-helper/readme.md

-# Funky Project Generator
+# Project Idea Generator

-This Flask application generates funky, simple project ideas using OpenAI's GPT-3.5-turbo model.
+This Flask application generates unique, simple project ideas using OpenAI's GPT-3.5-turbo model.
 The app is designed to respond to POST requests, send a request to the OpenAI API, and return a unique project idea.

 ## Table of Contents